BDomzal/magnetstein/README.md

 # Citing

-Article about Magnetstein is in preparation.
-If you use tools from this package, please include link to this repository in citation.
+If you use tools from this package, please cite:

+Domżał, B., Nawrocka, E.K., Gołowicz, D., Ciach, M.A., Miasojedow, B., Kazimierczuk, K., & Gambin, A. (2023).
+Magnetstein: An Open-Source Tool for Quantitative NMR Mixture Analysis Robust to Low Resolution, Distorted Lineshapes, and Peak Shifts.
+Analytical Chemistry.
+DOI: 10.1021/acs.analchem.3c03594.